 walk to art encompasses all her great loves: art, walking, food and wine!

 walk to art New York and Venice – Bernadette returned to New York in 2008, this time with a group of art lovers, taking them behind the scenes of the city's art community.

 It was the beginning of walk to art New York, which explored the cultural life of Brooklyn, Long Island City and Manhattan, every year until 2013, now returning in 2016, when walk to art turns 10.
 Bernadette shared remarkable moments of these tours on the walk to art blog and participants left their impressions in the testimonials section.

-In 2011 and 2013 (and now in October 2015), she decided to take art lovers to another special destination: Venice.
+In 2011, 2013 and 2015, she decided to take art lovers to another special destination: Venice.
 The reason?
 Italy's La Biennale di Venezia, not only the most important and prestigious event on the international arts calendar, but also the oldest and largest established biennale in the world.

 walk to art Venice has an irresistible recipe: afternoons of art (covering the Giardini, Arsenale, pavilions and various locations hidden in opulent Venetian buildings), wine and gourmet treats.
 Read all about it on the walk to art blog.

 Meet the Makers – In 2006, also in New York, Bernadette discovered TOAST.
 TOAST is a non-profit, artist-run corporation whose purpose is to support and promote the working artist of TriBeCa with innovative events designed to engage the public in an ongoing dialogue about the production, promotion and preservation of the arts.

 A few years later she decided to bring a small version of TOAST to Fitzroy and Collingwood, and Meet the Makers was born, with its first edition in 2013.
 Meet the Makers 2014 welcomed another group of art lovers in March.